MartinLXXX6/Windows-UI-Changer/README.md

 # OVERVIEW
 Features Available:
 - Customization of taskbar icons (Volume, Notificacion Centre, Clock etc).
+(Win10 only)
-- View all startmenu and taskbar shortcuts and cuztomize them.
+- View all startmenu and taskbar shortcuts and customize them.
 - Remove/add windows animations.
 - Enable 3D objects folder in File Explorer.
 - Enable/disable windows 10 context menu.
+(Win11 only)
 - Apply custom taskbar presets.

-Note: All of these are registry changes making them reversible features and not using third party software.
+Note: All of these are registry changes, making them reversible features and not using third party software.
 Enjoy

 # HOW TO RUN .PS1 FILES
 FIRST METHOD: